3urobeat/display-input-switcher/README.md

 ## 📝 Configuration
 Clone the repository and copy the appropiate script to e.g. your home directory.
-On Linux you need the '.sh' bash script and on Windows the '.bat' batch script.
+On Linux you need the '...-linux.sh' bash script and on Windows the '...-windows.bat' batch script.

 ### Linux:
 <details>
 <summary>Click to unfold</summary>

-Make the script executable: `chmod +x ./display-input-switcher.sh`
+Make the script executable: `chmod +x ./display-input-switcher-linux.sh`

 Open the script using a text editor.
 Open a terminal and run the command `ddcutil detect`.